pysat/pysat/docs/new_instrument.rst

 The simplest way to construct a valid list_files method is to use one of these included pysat methods.

-A complete method is available in ``pysat.instruments.methods.general.list_files`` that may find broad use.
+A complete method is available in :py:func:`pysat.instruments.methods.general.list_files` that may find broad use.

-``pysat.Files.from_os`` is a convenience constructor provided for filenames that include time information in the filename and utilize a constant field width or a consistent delimiter.
-The location and format of the time information is specified using standard python formatting and keywords year, month, day, hour, minute, second.
+:py:meth:`pysat.Files.from_os` is a convenience constructor provided for filenames that include time information in the filename and utilize a constant field width or a consistent delimiter.
+The location and format of the time information is specified using standard python formatting and keywords year, month, day of month, day of year, hour, minute, second.
 Additionally, version, revision, and cycle keywords are supported.
-When present, the from_os constructor will filter down the file list to the latest version/revision/cycle combination.
+When present, the :py:meth:`pysat.Files.from_os` constructor will filter down the file list to the latest version/revision/cycle combination.

 A complete list_files routine could be as simple as